 Remove cartridges from swimming pool cartridge filters and de swimming pool filters, clean and store.
 If you are using a sand pool filter, run a backwash to clean out the filter.

-Turn off electricity and disconnect plumbing from swimming pool pumps, filters and skimmers.
+Turn off electricity and disconnect plumbing from the pump, filter and skimmer.
 Remove valves to allow for complete draining and leave open to allow for evaporation.

 Ensure that all the plumbing and equipment are free of water, either by blowing with an industrial blower or vacuuming with a shop vacuum.
 Using forced air to blow any remaining water is necessary to eliminate any possibility of freezing and cracking over winter.
 This includes all lines to and from your pool.